KDE/kapidox/docs/depdiagrams.md

 This command creates two pngs for each framework: "$framework.png" and "$framework-simplified.png" (same diagram, ran through `tred`).
-It also creates a diagram for all of the frameworks, named "kf5.png".
+It also creates a diagram for all the frameworks, named "kf5.png".